RussOakham/ci-milestone-project-1/README.md

  - Thanks to my mentors Anthony Ngene and Precious Ijege for their suggestions, time and support.
  - Thanks to those on Slack for reviewing my project and making suggestions:
- - Thanks to my housemates and friends for reviewing the project in their own times.
+ - Thanks to my housemates, friends and family for reviewing the project and offering constructive feedback.